Edge (wrestler): Early career (1992–1995)

-World Wrestling Federation/Entertainment/WWE
+World Wrestling Federation / World Wrestling Entertainment / WWE (1996–2023)

 Early years (1996–1998)

 On May 10, 1996, Copeland replaced Bob Holly's opponent on short notice in the opening match of a WWF house show as Sexton Hardcastle in Hamilton, Ontario.

 In 1996, Copeland initially made $210 per week while working for the WWF without an official contract.
 The company also paid for his outstanding college debt, which was around $40,000.
 After a Grand Prix Wrestling tour in the summer of 1997, De Marco urged Copeland to go to Calgary, where Hart was informally training wrestlers while recovering from knee surgery.
 He spent his tour earnings on a plane ticket and landed with no money or place to stay.
 He called Johnny Smith, whom he met twice, and Smith agreed to give him food and shelter.
 Smith also drove Copeland to and from the gym and Hart's house, where he trained alongside Ken Shamrock, Test, Mark Henry and Kurrgan.
 Copeland returned to the Maritimes for another Grand Prix tour before going back to Hart's house, bringing Christian with him.
 After this camp, Hart was impressed enough to put in a good word for both men at the WWF.

 Copeland received a developmental contract with the WWF in 1997.
-His first match was on November 10, 1997 in Ottawa, Ontario losing to CFL football star Glen Kulka.
+His first match was on November 10, 1997, in Ottawa, Ontario losing to CFL football star Glen Kulka.
 The next day in Cornwall, Ontario, he faced and defeated Christian Cage at Shotgun taping in a dark match, this match is included on WWE Home Video's 2008 retrospective, Edge: A Decade of Decadence.
-Form March to June 1998, Copeland appeared in many house shows and dark matches.
-Upon completing his training, Copeland made his WWF television debut on the June 22, 1998 episode of Raw as Edge, a loner character who entered the arena through the crowd for his matches.
-This had been preceded by weeks of vignettes for the character, which included him aimlessly walking around darkened city streets and assaulting innocent pedestrians.
+From March to June 1998, Copeland appeared in many house shows and dark matches.
+Upon completing his training, Copeland made his WWF television debut on the June 22, 1998 episode of Raw as Edge.
 Copeland took the name Edge from an Albany radio station.

 Edge's first televised match was on June 16 (aired June 22) against Jose Estrada Jr., which ended prematurely by countout when Edge performed a somersault senton from the ring to the outside, legitimately injuring Estrada's neck.
 In his first pay-per-view match at SummerSlam on August 30, he served as Sable's mystery tag team partner defeating Jacqueline and Marc Mero, and slammed Sable onto Mero in a pinning position to pick up the win.
 At Breakdown: In Your House on September 27, Edge faced Owen Hart in a losing effort making it his first loss on WWF TV.
 On the October 11 edition of Sunday Night Heat, Edge defeated Vader in Vader's final televised WWF match and at WWF Capital Carnage on December 6, Edge faced Tiger Ali Singh in a losing effort.